 The Authority uses a portion of its net assets to provide additional, targeted, support for low and moderate income Virginians, and it calls those efforts, and the funding committed to those efforts, REACH Virginia.
-REACH Virginia primarily takes the following forms: very low interest rates for qualifying multi-family borrowers who have made legally binding promises which benefit low and moderate income Virginians, grants, of appropriate sizes, to qualifying housing organizations who are advancing the interests of low and moderate income Virginians in a variety of ways, grants to qualifying first time homebuyers, and interest rate buydowns through the Authority's SPARC program for special housing needs.
+REACH Virginia primarily takes the following forms: very low interest rates for qualifying multi-family borrowers who have made legally binding promises which benefit low and moderate income Virginians, grants, of appropriate sizes, to qualifying housing organizations who are advancing the interests of low and moderate income Virginians in a variety of ways, and grants and interest rate buydowns to qualifying homebuyers through a variety of programs.
+Under the programs described in the preceding sentence, some borrowers will benefit from both REACH Virginia subsidies and favorable interest rates from tax-exempt bonds.
 Each year, the Authority determines how much of its net assets it will commit to REACH Virginia, and what goes unused in any fiscal year is carried forward for use in subsequent fiscal years.
 The amount of net assets the Authority commits to REACH Virginia each year is a percentage (the "REACH Percentage"), which is set by the Authority's Board of Commissioners, of the average of the Authority's modified change in net position for the preceding three fiscal years.
 The modified change in net position for each of those three preceding fiscal years is determined by taking the actual change in net position for the year, adding back the amount disbursed as grants, and then removing any adjustment related to the effects of Governmental Accounting Standards Board (GASB) No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools.
 The current REACH Percentage is 75%.
 From time to time, the Authority may raise or lower the REACH Percentage, or change the methodology for determining the Authority's annual commitment to REACH Virginia.
-When used for very low interest rates, and similar housing subsidies, the amount considered charged against REACH Virginia represents the present value of the costs to the Authority to finance loans at interest rates below the Authority's costs, or to provide other housing subsidies.
+When used for very low interest rates, and similar housing subsidies, the amount considered charged against

+REACH Virginia represents the present value of the costs to the Authority to finance loans at interest rates below the Authority's costs, or to provide other housing subsidies.
 When used for grants, the amount charged against REACH Virginia is the amount disbursed.
 Either way, REACH Virginia is expected to reduce the Authority's net position below what it would have been without REACH Virginia, which reduces the amount of net position available to the Authority for payment of its obligations (including Bond Amounts) or for other purposes permitted by the Act.
 For fiscal years 2006 to 2025, the Authority has committed a total of \$1.028 billion, rounded to the nearest million, to REACH Virginia.

-As of March 31, 2024, \$82 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
-As of March 31, 2024, all multi-family mortgage loans were current in their payments.
-As of March 31, 2024, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
-As of March 31, 2024, \$922 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$595 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae securities and Fannie Mae securities held in the General Fund) was outstanding; 12.28% of such single family mortgage loans having an aggregate principal balance of \$113 million, rounded to the nearest million, were two or more months delinquent in monthly payments; 1.16% of such single family mortgage loans having an aggregate principal balance of \$11 million, rounded to the nearest million, were in foreclosure; and 0.68% of such single family mortgage loans having an aggregate principal balance of \$6 million, rounded to the nearest million, were in forbearance.
+As of December 31, 2024, \$90 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
+As of December 31, 2024, all such multi-family mortgage loans were current in their payments.
+As of December 31, 2024, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
+As of December 31, 2024, \$981 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$585 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae securities and Fannie Mae securities held in the General Fund) was outstanding.
+See Appendix B for data on single family mortgage loans held in the General Fund.